SEDAC-LLC/System-Requirements-Hazard-Analysis_Demo/README.md

 Attribution
 When citing or referencing these tools in reports, papers, or deliverables, use:

 SEDAC LLC Analysis Tool Suite (CAGE: 18S33).
-System Reqirements Hazard Analysis Demo (SRHA).
+System Reqirements Hazard Analysis (SRHA) Task 203 Demo.
 Available at github.com/SEDAC-LLC.
 Licensed CC BY-NC 4.0.

 For NASA TLX implementation specifically: